gocardless/angularjs-style-guide/README.md

 3. Extend a controller’s properties onto the controller.

-_Why_: What is being exported is clear.
+_Why_: What is being exported is clear and always done in one place, at the bottom of the file.

 ```js
 // Recommended